 1. Distracted driving

-We’re all lovers of our phones but being distracted by it when we’re behind the wheel is just a no-no. It’s easily done but anything that causes you to take your eyes off the road ahead is a distraction and dangerous.
+We're all lovers of our phones but being distracted by them when we're behind the wheel is just a no-no. It's easily done but anything that causes you to take your eyes off the road ahead is a distraction and dangerous.
 By taking your eyes off the road, the distraction is robbing your attention.
-So whether it’s your phone or your friend talking to you in the passenger seat, eyes on the road people.
+So whether it's your phone or your friend talking to you in the passenger seat, eyes on the road people.

 2. Poor car control